markymarc1227/reservation-system-api/README.md

-This is the REST API for the online reservation system project.
+This is the RESTful API for the online reservation system project.

 How to run this app: